Ron Ruthruff, DMin

 Ron’s education is an eclectic blend of social work, counseling, and theological studies.
 Ron holds a BA from Western Washington University, an MS from Pepperdine University, and a Doctorate of Ministry in Complex Urban Settings from Gordon-Conwell Theological Seminary in Boston.
 His dissertation title, Welcoming Kids to the Table of Community: New Horizons Ministries as a Model of Service to Homeless Runaway Adolescents, addresses the psycho-social and spiritual issues surrounding homeless adolescents and describes a relationally based and theologically supported service delivery strategy to serve these marginalized young people.

 Ron is an associate with the Center for Transforming Mission, providing training and support for grassroots urban leaders serving youth and families in hard places around the world.
 Closer to home, Ron is on a regular preaching schedule at several local churches.
-Ron lives in the Rainier Valley, a multicultural neighborhood in the south end of Seattle with his wife, Linda, whom he has served with for nearly 30 years.
+Ron lives in the Rainier Valley, a multicultural neighborhood in the south end of Seattle with his wife, Linda, with whom he has served for nearly 30 years.
 His two adult sons, Ben and Clayton, live close by.